moped-scripts/moped_kys/README.md

 ## Requirements
 - None. (if you use chat messages instead of notifications)

-## This script was made by Orsino & totsu /// MOPED.
-Group 2021.
+## This script was made by totsu /// MOPED.
+Group 2022.
 For more scripts and support join https://dsc.gg/moped

 ### Want to improve the code?
 Go ahead: https://github.com/moped-scripts/moped_kys/pulls